Arts and Cultural Education Organisations

 - School Meetings led by our brokerage experts to discuss school challenges and ambitions with headteachers

 - Ideas and Proposals: Cultural Partners are invited to respond to needs with existing or bespoke project ideas.

-- Commission: Schools receive a Development Plan detailing potential projects linked to need.
+- Commission: Schools receive a range of project proposals linked to school need.
 Schools receive support to commission the right project

 - Delivery: The project and/or intervention is delivered

 - Evaluation: Creative Schools supports organisations to evaluate impact.
-Key data feeds into Creative Schools evaluation and a report for school governors and/or funders.
+Key data links into Creative Schools evaluation and is fed back to creative partners.

 What Creative Schools Can Offer You